• Skip to main content

 Newsletter

-Prioritization, or more specifically deciding what you will and will not build, is a key decision teams make on a regular basis.
+Prioritization, or more specifically deciding what you will and will not build, is a key decision teams and organizations make on a regular basis.

-Yet many teams use ineffective approaches to prioritization that add more confusion than clarity, and leave teams focusing on who screams loudest.
+You could even say that it is the most important activity that product people, including business analysts, do.
+Yet many organizations use ineffective approaches to prioritization that adds more confusion than clarity, and leaves teams focusing on who screams loudest.

 To find out more about prioritization in different contexts, subscribe to InsideProduct.